PiLoT650/Watchguard_Cytomic_Orion/misp/Install_misp_cytomic_orion.md

 ![Orion ioc result](pics/orionioc.png)<br>

-**NOTICE** the script automatically untags your event - if you ever want to upload the event again, you have to retag it with cytomic-upload again!
+**NOTICE: ** the script automatically untags your event - if you ever want to upload the event again, you have to retag it with cytomic-upload again!
 ___

-## Change cytomic_orion.oy for right TTLDays
+## Change cytomic_orion.py for right TTLDays

 Change TTLdays in cytomic_orion.py
 As mentioned above - if you change these two lines and run again - it should update the ttlDays.